Last year, we started the first phase of 'Let's Talk Libraries' - a full review of the services that are offered by our libraries.

 - We’ll talk directly with community groups and partners in each area to design the future model.

-- This period of engagement will take place from October 2017 to January 2018.
+- This period of engagement will take place from October 2017 until the end of January 2018.

 - We’ll review the feedback and develop proposals for a new service by summer 2018.